undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

   - Changed the first track's title font color to red.

 ### Known issues:
-- The 'number of tracks' selectors in the config skin aren't changing the color on mouseover or do so only until the next update tick, there seems to be a conflict with IfMatchMode=1 option in the measure that highlights the currently active skin setting.
+- Certain selectors in the config window aren't changing the color on mouseover or do so only until the next update tick, this seems to be a conflict of the mouse over action with IfMatchMode=1 option in the measure that highlights the currently active skin setting.
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.
 It appears to be a WebParser bug.
 - Displaying more than 5 tracks may not be very stable, use those options at your own risk.
 - The skin returns a "url is empty" error for album cover measures when loading an albumless track, I've managed to get them to not appear on every single tick but couldn't get rid of them entirely yet.
 - The config menu could be better but I'm not much of a designer, might rework it later.

 ### Ideas for possible future versions:
-- Make a right-aligned version.
+- Customizable widget width.
+- Timestamps.
-- Make variants for other track counts (I only have 1080p displays available so I can't test the variants that exceed that height)
+- Variants for other track counts (I only have 1080p displays available so I can't test the variants that exceed that height)
-- Fork different sized versions of the original skin, I only used the small version.
+- Fork different-size versions of the original skin, I only used the small version.
 Maybe make a smaller sized version.
-- Looking into the possibility of implementing the "love track" button but it doesn't seem possible w/ my skill and API access level atm.
+- Looking into the possibility of implementing the "love track" button but it doesn't seem possible w/ my current skill and API access level.